owenlyn0123/barcode-reader-docs/programming/c-cplusplus/struct/DMLTSConnectionParameters.md

     ""

 ### sessionPassword
-The session password of the handshake code set in license tracking server.
+The session password of the handshake code set in the License Tracking Server.
 ```cpp
 const char*  tagDM_LTSConnectionParameters::sessionPassword
 ```